davidmigloz/langchain_dart/docs/README.md

 > **Note:** These docs are for the [LangChain Dart package](https://github.com/davidmigloz/langchain_dart).
 > For documentation on LangChain Python [click here](https://python.langchain.com), and for LangChain.js [click here](https://js.langchain.com).

+## LangChain Expression Language (LCEL)

+LCEL is a declarative way to compose chains.
+LCEL was designed from day 1 to support putting prototypes in production, with no code changes, from the simplest “prompt + LLM” chain to the most complex chains.

+- [Overview](/expression_language/expression_language): LCEL and its benefits
+- [Interface](/expression_language/interface): The standard interface for LCEL objects
+- [Cookbook](https://langchaindart.com/#/expression_language/cookbook/prompt_llm_parser): Example code for accomplishing common tasks

 ## Modules

-LangChain provides standard, extendable interfaces and external integrations for the following modules, listed from least to most complex:
+LangChain.dart provides standard, extendable interfaces and integrations for the following modules:

 ![LangChain.dart](https://raw.githubusercontent.com/davidmigloz/langchain_dart/main/docs/img/langchain.dart.png)